phantanhoancuong/docsnap/README.md

 Try it now at:
 https://docsnap-hoancuong.vercel.app

-You can even install it on mobile and desktop, it works offline after first load.
+You can even install it as a PWA on mobile and desktop, it works offline after first load.

 ---